Benchmarks

 Multi-GPU Scaling Analysis - Scaling Efficiency (vs Single GPU)

 Next, we will look at the scaling efficiency compared to single-GPU performance.
+Does adding GPUs deliver proportional performance gains?
+If 4 GPUs cost 4x as much, do you get 4x the throughput?
 We took an average of the 3 GPUs to calculate the scalability, which will tell us which workloads benefit from multiple GPUs.

 Performance Insights from Our Benchmark Results